STEP-BY-STEP GUIDE ON HOW TO IMPORT A CAR INTO SINGAPORE

 b) Documents issued by the vehicle manufacturer or vehicle test certificate from TUV Rheinland or an accredited testing laboratory to show CO2 and fuel economy data as tested in accordance with the UN ECE Regulation 101;

-c) Documents issued by the vehicle manufacturer to show the MPO as measured in accordance with the UN ECE Regulation 85;
+c) Documents issued by the vehicle manufacturer to show the Maximum Power Output (MPO) as measured in accordance with the UN ECE Regulation 85;

 d) Documents to prove that the car is new or has never been registered for use.
 For a used car, the foreign vehicle registration documents are required.
 For a car that has been registered as a new vehicle in a foreign country which adopts the same or higher safety and exhaust emission standards as Singapore, deregistered within 14 days of its registration in the foreign country for export to Singapore, and arrived in Singapore within 3 months from its deregistration in a foreign country, the original registration, deregistration and export documents from the foreign country must be submitted for verification;

-e) Detailed technical specifications of the car issued by the vehicle manufacturer if it is a new make or model previously not imported into Singapore;
+e) Detailed technical specifications of the car issued by the vehicle manufacturer;

 f) Original Manufacturer/Purchase Invoice;